What is Azure SQL Database?

 Dynamic scalability is different from autoscale.
 Autoscale is when a service scales automatically based on criteria, whereas dynamic scalability allows for manual scaling without downtime.
 The single database option supports manual dynamic scalability, but not autoscale.
 For a more automatic experience, consider using elastic pools, which allow databases to share resources in a pool based on individual database needs.
 Another option is to use scripts that can help automate scalability for a single database.
 For an example, see Use PowerShell to monitor and scale a single database.

 SQL Database offers the following purchasing models:

-- General Purpose/Standard service tier designed for common workloads.
+- The General Purpose/Standard service tier is designed for common workloads.
 It offers budget-oriented balanced compute and storage options.

-- Business Critical/Premium service tier designed for OLTP applications with high transaction rate and lowest-latency I/O. It offers the highest resilience to failures by using several isolated replicas.
+- The Business Critical/Premium service tier is designed for OLTP applications with high transaction rates and low latency I/O requirements.
+It offers the highest resilience to failures by using several isolated replicas.

 Elastic pools to maximize resource utilization